FusionAuth/fusionauth-site/site/_posts/2019-10-08-deactivating-reactivating-deleting-user-fusionauth-python.md

 ---
 layout: blog-post
 title: "Deactivating, Reactivating, and Deleting A FusionAuth User in Python"
-description: "This is a step-by-step guide to building your first functional Python application and retrieving user profile information with FusionAuth."
+description: "This is a step-by-step guide to deactivate, reactivate, or delete a user within your applications using API calls from the FusionAuth-Client Python library."
 author: Amy Martin
 excerpt_separator: "<!--more-->"
 categories: blog